Patients & Families

 • Somnolence syndrome: Some people might feel very tired, irritable, have headaches, sickness and lose their appetite (not feel like eating).
 This can happen 1 to 6 months after treatment but usually goes away after a few weeks.
 Medicines can help if needed.

 • Eye problems: Radiation can cause the lens in your eye to become cloudy (a cataract), making it hard to see.
 This can happen years later, but doctors can fix it with a small operation.
-Other changes to the eye might cause vision loss and are usually not reversible.
-Thankfully this is rare.

 • Hearing problems: Over time, you might slowly lose your hearing or get ringing in your ears.
 Hearing aids can help if this happens.